 The name Macaroni was given to these gentlemen as they returned from the Grand Tour of Italy, having experienced all of Italy’s delights, and talking highly of the exotic Macaroni pasta.

 As the subjects of much satirical humour they were promptly said to belong to the Macaroni club.
 Anything stylish, or en vogue was described as “very macaroni”.

 Georgian jewellery was made by highly skilled master craftsmen, many of whom were Huguenots escaping religious persecution in France.

 Each piece of jewellery was intricately hammered, often into elaborate designs (repoussé) or worked in such a way that gold wire would form the look of having been woven (cannetille).

-Diamonds were often cut in the rose cut, table cut and old mine cut styles, which were less developed in technique to modern methods and so gave less of that famous sparkle.
-However in the evening candlelight of the large Georgian homes, they would have been dazzling.
+Diamonds were often cut in the rose cut, table cut and old mine cut styles.
+These were less developed in technique to modern methods and so gave less of that famous sparkle.
+However, in the evening candlelight of the large Georgian homes, they would have been dazzling.

-Compared to today’s jewellery, Georgian jewellery could almost appear less refined but they are actually beautifully handmade, the level of craftsmanship is hard to find now.
+Compared to today’s jewellery, Georgian jewellery could appear less refined but they are actually beautifully handmade.
+That level of craftsmanship is hard to find now.

-Where diamonds and gemstones could not be afforded, paste (glass) was a very good imitation, also looking extremely sparkly by candlelight and where gemstones could not be afforded foil backed stones were often worn as imitation jewels.
+Where diamonds and gemstones could not be afforded, paste (glass) was a very good imitation, as it sparkled wonderfully by candlelight, Where gemstones could not be afforded, foil backed stones were often worn as imitation jewels.